-• When the terminal is online, click Resend next to the message you want to send.
+When the terminal is online, click Resend next to the message you want to send.
 When the Write message page opens, click Send.
 The terminal now attempts to send the message again.
 To make sure the message has been sent, look in the Sent folder.

-The original message remains in the Outbox.
-When you have successfully sent the message you may want to delete it from the Outbox.
+Note The original message remains in the Outbox.
+When you have succeeded in sending the message you may want to delete it from the Outbox.